History of Manchuria: Balhae

 From 698 to 926, the kingdom of Bohai ruled over all of Manchuria, including the northern Korean peninsula and Primorsky Krai.
 Balhae was composed predominantly of Goguryeo language and Tungusic-speaking peoples (Mohe people), and was an early feudal medieval state of Eastern Asia, which developed its industry, agriculture, animal husbandry, and had its own cultural traditions and art.
 People of Balhae maintained political, economic and cultural contacts with both Silla and the Tang dynasty, as well as Japan.

 Northeastern Manchuria in today's Primorsky Krai was settled at this moment by northern Mohe tribes.
-It was incorporated to the Balhae Kingdom under King Xuan's reign (818–830) and put Balhae territory at its height.
-After subduing the Yulou Mohe (Hanzi: 虞婁靺鞨 pinyin: Yúlóu Mòhé) first and the Yuexi Mohe (Hanzi: 越喜靺鞨 pinyin: Yuèxǐ Mòhé) thereafter, King Xuan administrated their territories by creating four prefectures : Shuaibin Prefecture (率宾府), Dingli Prefecture (定理府), Anbian Prefecture (安邊府) and Anyuan Prefecture (安遠府).
+It was incorporated to the Balhae Kingdom under King Seon's reign (818–830) and put Balhae territory at its height.
+After subduing the Yulou Mohe (Hanzi: 虞婁靺鞨 pinyin: Yúlóu Mòhé) first and the Yuexi Mohe (Hanzi: 越喜靺鞨 pinyin: Yuèxǐ Mòhé) thereafter, King Seon administered their territories by creating four prefectures : Solbin Prefecture (率宾府), Jeongli Prefecture (定理府), Anbyeon Prefecture (安邊府) and Anwon Prefecture (安遠府).

 Liao and Jin dynasties

 With the Song dynasty to the south, the Khitan people of Western Manchuria, who probably spoke a language related to the Mongolic languages, created the Liao dynasty in Inner and Outer Mongolia and conquered the region of Manchuria, and went on to control the adjacent part of the Sixteen Prefectures in Northern China as well.

-In the early 12th century the Tungusic Jurchen people (the ancestors of the later Manchu people) originally lived in the forests in the eastern borderlands of the Liao Empire, and were Liao's tributaries, overthrew the Liao and formed the Jin dynasty.
+In the early 12th century the Tungusic Jurchen people (the ancestors of the later Manchu people), who originally lived in the forests in the eastern borderlands of the Liao Empire and were Liao's tributaries, overthrew the Liao and formed the Jin dynasty.
 They went on to control parts of Northern China and Mongolia after a series of successful military campaigns.
 Most of the surviving Khitan either assimilated into the bulk of the Han and Jurchen populations, or moved to Central Asia.
 However, according to DNA tests conducted by Liu Fengzhu of the Nationalities Research Institute of the Chinese Academy of Social Sciences, the Daur people, still living in northern Manchuria (northeast China 东北), are also descendants of the Khitans.